elaa0505/Autoclick/README.md

 # Requirements
 1) Install python
 2) Install python libraries:
-   pip install pyautogui keyboard numpy opencv-python
+   pip install pyautogui keyboard numpy opencv-python tk

 # How it works
 1. Dump all your captured images in "input_images" folder